Horseman-droid/DAA/README.md

 **Space Complexity**

 Since no extra space is used in this algorithm, so auxiliary space is constant.
-Only the input array is of size n.
+Only the input array arr is of size n.
 So,Space Complexity=Input Space+Auxiliary Space=O(n), this Algorithm uses linear Space

 ---